 While exploring Nova Scotia for seven weeks last summer, we visited many, many beaches.
 And in reality, we only saw a taste of what is on offer, seeing as this beautiful province hosts an incredible 7400km of coastline just on the mainland!

 When it comes to the best beaches in Nova Scotia, I can assure you that the standards are high.
-Any single one of the 40+ beaches we visited was wonderful in its own way.
+Every single one of the 40+ beaches we visited was wonderful in its own way.

 Honestly, you can’t really go wrong in Nova Scotia.
 But a few did, however, stand out from the others.
 Without further adieu, let me introduce thirteen of the best beaches in Nova Scotia and why we loved them so much.
 The first 13 are my absolute favourites.